Skip to main content

 Provision a custodial wallet

-Create the wallet with POST /customers/{id}/wallets.
-The customer ID goes in the path, and the body sets the asset and chain the wallet holds.
-OMS derives the onchain address and manages the keys.
+Create the wallet with POST /customers/{customerId}/wallets.
+The customer ID goes in the path, and the body names the asset the wallet holds and the chain it lives on.
+OMS derives the on-chain address and manages the keys.

-The address is the wallet’s onchain Polygon address.
+The address is the wallet’s on-chain Polygon address.
 The wlt_ ID is what you reference as a source or destination in quotes and transactions.
+A custodial wallet is internal (OMS-managed) with a status of active.
+List a customer’s wallets any time with GET /customers/{customerId}/wallets.

 4